 In her Patheos post, Libby Anne argues cases like Josh Duggar's should be treated as crimes, not just sins.
-She equates “sin” with “mistake,” and she's not alone.
+She equates “sin” with “mistake.”

 But sins aren't just mistakes.

-Sin is betrayal—directly of the victims, of one's own humanity, and of the community.
+Sin is betrayal—directly of the victims, of the community, of one's own humanity.

 In her post, “Sexually assaulted in a Christian home: A victim speaks,” pediatric intensive care nurse Jen Bicha writes, “Forgiveness and justice are not mutually exclusive.
 Taking the appropriate and necessary steps to report and prosecute abuse is not unforgiving.
 It is in fact the most loving thing someone can do, because it can help to protect other potential victims.
 Admitting your sin and confessing it does not negate the consequences of your actions....”

 That is, perhaps, something survivors are best qualified to teach us.